tna76874/hdhweg-homeschooling-stack/README.md

 - [ ] adding a simple mailserver to the stack
 - [ ] restructure the mumble setup
 - [ ] implementing some other roles from the ZSL/LFB playbook
+- [ ] set up an interactive configuration script for the environment
 - [ ] ...

 ### Questions